Helpful Guides On Growing Monstera In Water [Update In 2022]

 First, you need to provide plenty of sunlight.
 It’s difficult to put the pot indoors, but you can find some methods to create indirect light, ensuring that the growing space is always bright.

-While the plant is not fussy about humidity and average indoor temperatures are suitable for the plant, to stay healthy, it needs plenty of light whether you grow it in liquid or soil.
+While the plant is not fussy about humidity and average indoor temperatures are suitable for it, to stay healthy, it needs plenty of light, whether you grow it in liquid or soil.

 • Change the water regularly.